 After the past few years, you may have accumulated some extra ongoing costs, such as delivery services, entertainment subscriptions or higher power bills.
 When putting your budget together, take some time to review what exactly you still need and if there is anything you can now drop.

-Assessing what you really need – and what can be cut back – is an important step in reaching financial goals, and even the smallest of changes can really add up!
+Assessing what you really need – and what can be cut back on – is an important step in reaching financial goals.
+Even the smallest of changes can really add up!

 Execution